 Veterinary Technician National Examination 3-year Pass Rate:

 July 1, 2019-June 30, 2022

 |First-Time Test Takers||17|

 Credits Required for Graduation: 83 minimum semester hour credits required for graduation.

 Accreditation Information: The program is accredited by the American Veterinary Medical Association (AVMA) Accreditation Committee on Veterinary Education and Activities (CVTEA), 1931 North Meacham Road, Schaumberg, Illinois 60173, Phone: 800-248-2862 ext.
 6624, https://www.avma.org.
-Program graduates receive the Associate of Applied Science degree, are eligible to sit for the Veterinary Technician National Examination, and are qualified to apply for credentials as a Registered Veterinary Technician in the state of Georgia.
+Program graduates receive the Associate of Applied Science degree, are eligible to sit for the Veterinary Technician National Examination, and upon passing VTNE, are qualified to apply for credentials as a Licensed Veterinary Technician (LVT) in the state of Georgia.

 |1: General Education Courses (20 Hours)||20|